-- 1. Percent of Person-Miles traveled on the Interstate System that are Reliable - 2.
-Percent of Person-Miles traveled in the Non-Interstate System that are Reliable - 3.
-Percent Change in Tailpipe CO2 Emissions on the NHS from the Calendar Year 20173 - 4.
+- iii.
+Targets for assessing performance of the National Highway System, Freight Movement on the Interstate System and Congestion Mitigation and Air Quality Improvement Program (PM3) for the following performance measures: - 1.
+Percent of Person-Miles traveled on the Interstate System that are Reliable - 2.
+Percent of Person-Miles traveled in the Non-Interstate System that are Reliable - Percent Change in Tailpipe CO2 Emissions on the NHS from the Calendar Year 2017 - 4.
 Percentage of the Interstate System Mileage providing Reliable Truck Travel Times - 5.
 Annual hours of Peak-Hour Excessive Delay Per Capita - 6.
-Percent of Non-Single-Occupant-Vehicle (SOV) Travel - 7.
-Total Emissions Reduction - iv.
+Percent of Non-Single-Occupant-Vehicle (SOV) Travel - 7 Total Emissions Reduction - iv.
 Targets for assessing performance of the Transit Asset Management (TAM) Plan for the following performance measures: - 1.
 Asset Category: Rolling Stock (All revenue vehicles) - a.
 Age- % of revenue vehicles within an asset class that have met or exceed their Useful Life Benchmark - 2.
 Asset Category: Equipment (Non-revenue vehicles) - a.
 Age- % of revenue vehicles within an asset class that have met or exceed their Useful Life Benchmark - 3.
 Asset Category: Facilities (the STATE will only rate FTA funded facilities) - a.
 Condition- % of facilities with a condition rating below 3.0 on a FTA Transit Economic Requirement Modal (TERM) Scale - 4.
 Public Transportation agencies that are a part of the TAM will provide transit data by asset class (both revenue and non-revenue) and facilities conditions on an annual basis to the STATE. - 5.
 Public Transportation agencies and MPOs developing their own TAM plan will provide their targets and the final report to the STATE. - b.
-Those MPOs that are currently designated as being in non-attainment or maintenance for air quality4 will coordinate with the STATE on the collection and provision of data used in developing targets for the Congestion Mitigation and Air Quality (CMAQ) traffic congestion measures (Annual Hours of Peak-Hour Excessive Delay per capita and Percent Non-SOV Travel) and the Total Emission Reduction Measures. - c.
+Those MPOs that are currently designated as being in non-attainment or maintenance for air quality will coordinate with the STATE on the collection and provision of data used in developing targets for the Congestion Mitigation and Air Quality (CMAQ) traffic congestion measures (Annual Hours of Peak-Hour Excessive Delay per capita and Percent Non-SOV Travel) and the Total Emission Reduction Measures. - c.
 The STATE will distribute transportation performance data used in developing statewide highway and transit targets to each Alabama MPO. - i.
 The STATE will provide performance data each time a statewide target is established or revised, per Section 2 of this agreement. - ii.
 Where possible and practicable, the STATE will provide performance data for each MPO planning area for purposes of tracking progress towards attainment of critical outcomes for each region's required System Performance Reports, per Section 4 of this agreement.

-3 This measure and associated target will only be required if it is not repealed.
+&lt;sup>3 This measure and associated target will only be required if it is not repealed.
 Reference: Federal Register/Vol. 82, No. 215/Wednesday, November 8, 2017/ Proposed Rules; FHWA Docket No. FHWA-2017-0025.

-4 As determined through annual Applicability Determination: CMAQ Traffic Congestion and CMAQ On-Road Mobile Source Emissions Measures, 23 CFR Part 490.
+&lt;sup>4 As determined through annual Applicability Determination: CMAQ Traffic Congestion and CMAQ On-Road Mobile Source Emissions Measures, 23 CFR Part 490.